tdjohnson7/tdjohnson7/README.md

 - 📫 How to reach me **tynonjohnson@gmail.com**

-- 📄 Know about my experiences [https://docs.google.com/document/d/e/2PACX-1vTWfiU8O_w3uTnNwDmW5hRxmELISzwFFpdd86bYc_lz-UJS_86efiHdQZGJEIFnXA/pub](https://docs.google.com/document/d/e/2PACX-1vTWfiU8O_w3uTnNwDmW5hRxmELISzwFFpdd86bYc_lz-UJS_86efiHdQZGJEIFnXA/pub)
+- 📄 Know about my experiences <a href = "https://docs.google.com/document/d/e/2PACX-1vTWfiU8O_w3uTnNwDmW5hRxmELISzwFFpdd86bYc_lz-UJS_86efiHdQZGJEIFnXA/pub">resume</a>

 - ⚡ Fun fact **I like running sometimes.
 I am starting to think about training for a marathon :)**